spotDL/spotify-downloader/README.md

 We rebuilt spotDL from scratch to be much faster, simpler, and better than the old spotDL.
 The documentation is also a work in progress.

-⚠ We have dropped active development of spotDL v2 due to support and organization changes.
+⚠ We have dropped active development of spotDL v2 due to support and maintainability.
 No focused efforts will be made to resolve v2 specific issues.

 #### Join the [spotDL discussion](https://github.com/spotDL/spotify-downloader/discussions?discussions_q=category%3AGeneral)!